 Another great tip is to provide your dog with distractions, when dogs are bored or lonely, they will create their own games which may lead to inappropriate and destructive behaviour.

 When leaving the home many dog owners hide treats around their home or putting treats inside plastic bottles and cereal boxes for your dog to get out over time.
-The first 15-minutes of being is usually the most critical time, so if this period is filled with distractions it can help calm your pooch, so they focus less on you leaving them.
+The first 15-minutes of being on their own is usually the most critical time, so if this period is filled with distractions it can help calm your pooch, so they focus less on you leaving them.

 If you are aware your dog suffers from separation anxiety, try to increase your interactions with them, both before and after leaving them.
 Taking them for a good run around to get in some exercise before leaving them is a great way to tire them out, in hope that they will settle and sleep in your absence.
 Make sure you reward your pet on your return, with treats, interactive play, and plenty of fuss to express how well they have done on their own.